 How MailChimp and Google Analytics work together to achieve inbound marketing success.

-In our time as a digital marketing agency, we’ve gotten to know a range of tools for sending marketing emails, tracking audience behavior, and generating inbound marketing leads.
+In our time as an Ann Arbor digital marketing agency, we’ve gotten to know a range of tools for sending marketing emails, tracking audience behavior, and generating inbound marketing leads.
 From our experience, we’ve worked with some tools that were too lightweight for our purposes, others which were usability nightmares, and others that lost our faith through poor business practices.

 But we’ve also settled on some favorites—tried and true platforms that get 90% of our customers 90% of the way toward their goals.
 They’re now what we use with any client who doesn’t have an established platform, and although they’re familiar names in the realm of online marketing, we think that’s as good a reason as any to look at why they’ve become marketing staples.

 Ready to learn how MailChimp and Google Analytics can help you achieve your marketing goals?
 Let’s take a deeper dive.

 MailChimp: email marketing automation.